The Epic Releases of Beastmaker

 - Buried Alive

 We particularly love the artistic aesthetic of each EP "cover" consisting of only 4 colors - harkening back to the "cheap" aesthetic of 1960s exploitation movie / pulp paperback book marketing materials.

-We chatted with Trevor for a bit and he had commented to us that he was concerned about Beastmaker having so much material, that while he was spinning up his new, more 80s-metal sounding band, Haunt that the Beastmaker music not be lost and that the band still be able to demonstrate that they've been at work.
+We chatted with Trevor for a bit and he had commented to us that he was concerned about Beastmaker, having so much material, that while he was spinning up his new, more 80s-metal sounding band, Haunt, that he wanted to make sure that the Beastmaker music not be lost and that the band still be able to demonstrate that they've been at work.

-So with the dates, we can see that there's a tight, multi-day release of music.
-But we can also see that the release dates are not specific, and deliberate, hinting that it's also possible that this release was put together somewhat haphazardly.
-What I don't think Trevor and Beastmaker cottoned on was that peopel would ended up seeing the releases, and then get pulled into an exciting and emotionally engaging release form.
+So with the timeline of the release, there is a tight, multi-day release of music.
+We can also see that the release dates were not necessarily specific and deliberate, hinting that it's also possible - even likely - that this release was put together somewhat haphazardly.
+What I don't think Trevor and Beastmaker expected was that people would ended up seeing the releases happening in real-time, and then get pulled into an unusual and emotionally engaging release form.
 We can tell you that loving the music, as long as we knew to look for it, such a release event created tremendous excitement for us.

-There are those who will argue that "the album" is going away.
+There are those who will argue that the artistic form of "the album" is going away.
 In a sense, we tend to agree.
 And we lament this.
-"The Album" format originally started out as a release format due to the analog and physical nature of music recordings.
+The format of "The Album" originally started out as the only available release format due to the physical nature of music recordings and their playback.
 If you wanted people to get your music, you had to record it onto a physical item and then get that physical item into the hands of people for them to listen to it.
-While it's clear that digital recordings and the Internet blow up that calculation, what the album format did is force an artist or a band to put together a whole integrated piece of artistic work: An artist's complete standalone expression.
+While it's clear that digital recordings and the Internet now blow up that calculation, what the album format did is force an artist or a band to consider putting together a whole integrated piece of artistic work: An artist's, or a band's complete standalone expression.

 The Album was the 20th century's version of a multi-song symphony or opera performance.